-- The School's Family Support Specialist (clinical social worker) is exclusively assigned to the role of providing mental health services through direct services and through the supervision of interns.
+• The Schools' Family Support Specialist (clinical social worker) is exclusively assigned to the role of providing mental health services through direct service and through the supervision of clinical interns.
 They are not assigned to other non-relevant duties.

-- Mental Health providers are available on-site during school hours.
+• Mental health providers are available on-site during school hours.

-- Students can obtain a pass from their teacher to visit the student services office at any given time. -Teachers, administration, and support staff will complete student services referrals for students that they have identified as needing student support.
+• Students can obtain a pass from their teacher to visit the student services office at any given time.

+• Teachers, administration, and support staff will complete student services referrals for students that they have identified as needing student support.